 In-ear headphones are a love it or hate it affair.
-Some people love their compact design and the fact that you can easily wear them under a hat or helmet, while others dislike the feeling of having something sitting directly in your ears.
+Some users love its compact design and the fact that you can easily wear them under a hat or a helmet, while others dislike the feeling of having something sitting directly in your ears.

 Light and compact enough for the gym without sacrificing on audio quality, in-ear headphones are perfect for more or less every situation you can think of throwing at them – running, biking, hiking or simply walking around town.

-Not only are the best pairs of in-ear headphones (often referred to as earbuds) ultra-comfortable to wear for extended periods of time, but they should be comfortable, too.
+Ideally, the best in-ear headphones (often referred to as earphones) should be ultra-comfortable to wear for extended periods of time.
 Newer models might be completely wire-free, but if battery life is a concern for you, you might want a pair of wired buds.

 We're constantly reviewing new pairs of earphones, so we're always updating this list as we find better ones available.